ARS6666/Copper-Shop/README.md

   - React
   - Redux (for state management)
   - React Router (for navigation)
-  - Axios (for API calls)
+  - Fetch (for API calls)
   - Styled Components (for styling)

 - **Backend:**
-  - Firebase (for authentication and database)
+  - Django (for authentication and database)

 ## Demo

-Check out the live demo of the application here: [Live Demo](https://your-demo-link.com)
+There is no demo yet...

 ## Installation